IMuhim/Python-Keylogger/index.md

 The _keyboard_ moduel is required to monitor keyboard inputs.
 This allows for the program to listen for key presses.

-> The package can be installed via the _Terminal_ using the following command:
+> The package can be installed via the _terminal_ using the following command:
 >
 > ```bash
 > python.exe -m pip install --upgrade pip